History of Anthropology

 - Aisha M. Beliso-De Jesús and Jemima Pierre, “Special Section: Anthropology of White Supremacy (introduction),” American Anthropologist 122, no. 1 (2020): 65–75, https://doi.org/10.1111/aman.13351.

-Nicholas Barron is an Associate Faculty of Anthropology at Mission College and Adjunct Assistant Professor of Anthropology at the University of New Mexico.
+Nicholas Barron is an Assitant Professor (Faculty-in-Residence) at the University of Nevada, Las Vegas.
 His research interests include the history of applied anthropology and Indigenous political formations in North America.
-He is a managing editor with the History of Anthropology Review.
+He is a managing editor with the History of Anthropology Review and the book reviews editor for Anthropology and Humanism.